 Here is my method for packing a portable typewriter.
 I realize many of you simply do not ship enough to warrant such packing methods/materials but the principle is the same.
-Air Paks pop, hard foam transmits vibration and newspaper flattens out(unless balled up tight).
+Large Air Paks pop, hard foam transmits vibration and newspaper flattens out(unless balled up tight).
 Foam nuts, even when they crumble, will continue to provide protection.

 In this example I am using an LC Smith Corona Four.
 Even typewriters that lock into the base can/will come loose during shipping if not properly packed.
 Major cosmetic and mechanical damage can/will occur!
 I've received severely damaged typewriters of every brand and it's usually due to a lack of proper packing.
 Ebay sellers are the worst offenders so be sure to send them to this page and confirm they will pack properly before you bid/buy.